 Use below PowerShell script or command to install telnet client

 Install-WindowsFeature -name "Telnet-Client"

-Note: You will need to open PowerShell terminal or ISE with run as administrator privilege.
+Note: You will need to open a PowerShell terminal or ISE with run as administrator privilege.

 Install Telnet Client using CMD

-To install Telnet client on windows 10 or windows server 2016, open command prompt with run as administrator privilege.
+To install Telnet client on Windows 10 or windows server 2016, open the command prompt with run as administrator privilege.

-dism command line tool is used to repair or modify windows installation media.
-Use below command to enable telnet client using cmd on Window server or operating system.
+dism command line tool is used to repair or modify Windows installation media.
+Use the below command to enable the telnet client using cmd on the Windows server or operating system.

 C:\> dism /online /Enable-Feature /FeatureName:TelnetClient

-I hope above article will help you to install telnet client on Windows Server 2019 or any windows operating system using PowerShell script or command prompt.
+I hope the above article will help you to install the telnet client on Windows Server 2019 or any Windows operating system using a PowerShell script or command prompt.